dbono711/supernets/README.md

 # supernets

-Given a list of IP networks, supernets will produce the smallest list of contiguous supernets that aggregate all of those networks.
+Given a list of IP networks, this command line application will produce the smallest list of contiguous supernets that aggregate all of those networks.

 ## Usage
-Supply the path of file containing IPv4 or IPv6 subnets in CIDR notation (i.e., '216.58.192.0/24').
+Supply the path of a file containing IPv4 or IPv6 subnets in CIDR notation (i.e., '216.58.192.0/24').
 Each network must be on its own line.

 `-h, --help     ` displays help.<br>